 Attendance: You will get the most out of this class if you actively participate.
 To that end, there will be graded assignments that require you to be present in class.
-I realize that some absences are unavoidable, so I will drop your lowest day's worth of each assignment, no questions asked.
+I realize that some absences are unavoidable, so I will drop your two lowest day's worth of regular in-class work, no questions asked.
 If there are reasonable circumstances causing you to miss more assignments than I drop, accommodations will be made on a case-by-case basis.